 In Dubai, only legal residents can rent an apartment and have utility services connected.
 If your residence permit has not been issued yet, ask your employer to give you proof that your permit is being processed.

-The tenancy agreement should contain all relevant information and has to be registered with the Real Estate Regulatory Agency (RERA).
-This agency also passed a law for tenants and landlords, creating a framework for living in Dubai’s rented properties, including obligations of both parties, eviction, general rules, and final judgment.
+The tenancy agreement should contain all relevant information and has to be registered with Ejari (Arabic for “my rent”), a system governed by the Real Estate Regulatory Agency (RERA).
+RERA also passed a law for tenants and landlords, creating a framework for living in Dubai’s rented properties, including obligations of both parties, eviction, general rules, and final judgment.
 The law is supposed to protect citizens and expats from high costs, unlawful evictions, and other issues.

 If you should be settling down in Dubai on a temporary visitor visa, you cannot sign a fixed-term tenancy agreement.
 However, some brokers offer short-term lease accommodation for those who want to live in a more private setting than a hotel room.
 Due to short supply, this option is rather expensive.
 Regardless of the duration of your tenancy agreement, make sure you never use an unregistered broker or agent when renting an apartment.

 The documents expats have to present for renting a place include a copy of their passport, a copy of their residence permit, and a statement of income from their employer.
-A formal tenancy application and a security deposit are required as well.
-Moreover, most contracts require you to pay one year’s rent in advance when living in Dubai.
+A formal tenancy application and a security deposit (usually around 4 weeks’ worth of rent) are required as well.
+Moreover, most contracts require you to pay rent in advance when living in Dubai.
+The rent is usually paid in four stages, covering three months at a time, but these terms are negotiable.

 Established in 1992, the Dubai Electricity and Water Authority (DEWA) supplies all households with adequate and reliable utilities supplies.
 Their customer care center is always willing to assist expats living in Dubai.
 There is also the option to activate your supply online - a convenient method for people leading a stressful life in Dubai’s business world.